-- Aural stimulus questions test your listening skill and knowledge about theory largely in the context of examples from actual literature.
-Some questions will cover aural skills, including melodic dictation and identification of isolated pitch and rhythmic patterns while others may test your skill in score analysis.
+- Questions based on aural stimulus test your listening skill and knowledge about theory largely in the context of examples from actual musical scores.
+Some questions will cover aural skills, including melodic dictation and identification of isolated pitch and rhythmic patterns, while others may test your skill in score analysis.

-- Non-aural stimulus questions emphasize knowledge of score analysis, including small-scale and large-scale harmonic procedures; melodic organization and developmental procedures; rhythmic/metric organization; texture; and formal devices and/or procedures.
+- Questions based on analysis of printed music scores emphasize knowledge of score analysis, including small-scale and large-scale harmonic procedures; melodic organization and developmental procedures; rhythmic/metric organization; texture; and formal devices and/or procedures.
 You may also see questions about musical terminology, notational skills, and basic compositional skills.

 - 1 question on composition of a bass line

-- Sing and record on a cassette tape or CD two brief, primarily diatonic melodies (of about four to eight bars)
+- Sing and record two brief, primarily diatonic melodies (of about four to eight bars)

-- You may sing or whistle the melody beginning with the given starting pitch or another pitch in a range that is more comfortable.
+- You may sing the melody beginning with the given starting pitch or another pitch in a range that is more comfortable.